eperaza/fda-portal/README.md

 - azure-active-directory
 - microsoft graph

-description: "Web version of FDA Lite.
+description: "FDA Web Portal.
 React application that Uses MSAL authentication and client-side rendering to control the authentication flow of users, the authentication process happens on the client side of the application.
 Business logic to be added later on."

-## FDA Lite Features
+## FDA Portal Features

 This beta contains the following MSAL React functionallity: